 Artificial sweeteners trigger insulin, which sends your body into fat storage mode and leads to weight gain.

-Diet soda is calorie-free, but it won’t necessarily help you lose weight.
-Researchers from the University of Texas found that over the course of about a decade, diet soda drinkers had a 70% greater increase in waist circumference compared with non-drinkers.
+Diet soda is calorie-free.
+But, these drinks won’t necessarily help you lose weight.
+Researchers from the University of Texas found that over a decade, diet soda drinkers had a 70% greater increase in waist circumference compared with non-drinkers.

-Drinking one diet soda a day has been associated with a 36% increased risk of metabolic syndrome and diabetes in a University of Minnesota study.
+Drinking one diet soda a day has been associated with a 36% increased risk of metabolic syndrome and diabetes.
+This is from a University of Minnesota study.

-When you drink diet soda, you’re not taking in any calories—but you’re also not swallowing anything that does your body any good, either.
+You’re not taking in any calories hen you drink diet soda.
+And worst of all, you’re not swallowing anything that does your body any good, either.
 Early studies on aspartame and anecdotal evidence suggests that this artificial sweetener may trigger headaches in some people.

-Excessive soda drinking could leave you looking like a Breaking Bad extra, according to a case study published in the journal General Dentistry.
-The research compared the mouths of a cocaine-user, a methamphetamine-user, and a habitual diet-soda drinker, and found the same level of tooth erosion in each of them.
+Excessive soda drinking could leave you looking like a Breaking Bad extra.
+This is according to a case study published in the journal General Dentistry.
+The research compared the mouths of a cocaine-user, a methamphetamine-user, and a habitual diet-soda drinker.
+They found the same level of tooth erosion in each of them, from habitual use.

-Using diet soda as a low-calorie cocktail mixer has the dangerous effect of getting you drunk faster than sugar-sweetened beverages, according to research from Northern Kentucky University.
-The study revealed that participants who consumed cocktails mixed with diet drinks had a higher breath alcohol concentration than those who drank alcohol blended with sugared beverages.
+Using diet soda as a low-calorie cocktail mixer has the dangerous effect of getting you drunk faster than sugar-sweetened beverages.
+This is according to research from Northern Kentucky University.
+Also, the study revealed that participants who consumed cocktails mixed with diet drinks had a higher breath alcohol concentration.
+Surprisingly, this is more than those who drank alcohol blended with sugared beverages.
 The researchers believe this is because our bloodstream is able to absorb artificial sweetener more quickly than sugar.

-A recent study presented at a the American Academy of Neurology meeting found that over the course of 10 years, people who drank more than four cups or cans of soda a day were 30% more likely to develop depression than those who steered clear of sugary drinks.
+A study presented at the American Academy of Neurology found that over 10 years, people who drank more than four cups or cans of soda a day were 30% more likely to develop depression.
+This is less than those who steered clear of sugary drinks.

-Women over 60 are already at a greater risk for osteoporosis than men, and Tufts University researchers found that drinking soda, including diet soda, compounds the problem.
-They discovered that female cola drinkers had nearly 4% lower bone mineral density in their hips than women who didn’t drink soda.
+Women over 60 are already at a greater risk for osteoporosis than men.
+According to Tufts University researchers which found that drinking soda, including diet soda, compounds the problem.
+As a result, they discovered that female soda drinkers had nearly 4% lower bone density than women who didn’t drink soda.

-Just one diet soft drink a day could boost your risk of having a vascular event such as stroke, heart attack or vascular death, according to researchers from the University of Miami and Columbia University.
+Just one diet soft drink a day could boost your risk of having a stroke, heart attack or vascular death.
+Noted from researchers at the University of Miami and Columbia University.
 Their study found that diet soda devotees were 43% more likely to have experienced a vascular event than those who drank none.